the-alex-g/the-alex-g.github.io/README.md

 #### Frost

 Frost is the second-best one in my opinion.
 I made it over five long days for a game jam.
 This particular jam was sponsored by Epic Games, and in order to submit the game you had to make it in Unreal Engine, a tool I don't know.
 I made this game in Godot, because I know it much better, but wasn't able to submit the game officially.
 The theme for the game jam was "_What is hidden in snow comes forth in the thaw_", so I did the obvious thing and made a deckbuilding game with fire and ice monsters fighting each other.
-My younger brother helped me with a lot of the art.
+Leo helped me with a lot of the art.
 Link coming soon.
 ![Frost screenshot](Frost_Screenshot.png)

 #### Kite Man